-Queen Elizabeth II Postdoctoral Fellowships in the Physical and Biological Sciences§ Stipend of \$16126 pa increased to \$17333 pa at age 28 years. \$500 pa for dependent wife, \$200 pa for each dependent child, plus other allowances.
+Queen Elizabeth II Postdoctoral Fellowships in the Physical and Biological Sciences§ Stipend of \$17,131 pa increased to \$18,403 pa at age 28 years. \$500 pa for dependent wife, \$200 pa for each dependent child, plus other allowances.
 2 years

-Applicants must be Australian citizens or citizens of the UK and colonies ordinarily resident in the UK, who have gained a PhD or equivalent qualification in one of the physical or biological sciences.
+Applicants must be Australian citizens or citizens of the UK who have gained a PhD or equivalent qualification in one of the physical or biological sciences.
 Usually applicants should be under 30 years of age.
-Applications close at the end of the first weeks in March and September.
+Applications close at the end of the first weeks in March and September